The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 Excessive drug or alcohol use can alter pathways related to pleasure and reward, emotional regulation, decision making, and impulse control.
 Research is showing that yoga may be able to aid in the recovery of these neural pathways.

 Yoga may also have a direct positive effect on the brain’s neurochemistry.
 The Journal of Alternative and Complementary Medicine reported on a study that showed that levels of gamma-aminobutyric acid (GABA) increased in the brain with yoga practice.
-GABA serves as a natural tranquilizer and can help manage stress and anxiety, which are often triggers for relapse and side effects of withdrawal.
+GABA serves as a natural tranquilizer and can help manage stress and anxiety, which are often triggered for relapse and side effects of withdrawal.
 A yoga practice can help to reduce these symptoms and aid withdrawal and relapse prevention.

-There is a large body of research supporting benefits of meditation and mindfulness practice for addiction recovery, withdrawal, and relapse prevention.
+There is a large body of research supporting the benefits of meditation and mindfulness practice for addiction recovery, withdrawal, and relapse prevention.

 Large improvements in relapse prevention were seen with the addition of Transcendental Meditation (TM) to the routine treatment program in an alcohol residential treatment facility.
 65% of the TM group reported complete abstinence 18 months after leaving the center, compared to only 25% with the control group that did not practice TM.
 (Taub, 1994)

-Another study followed a 20 week mindfulness and modification therapy compared to a standard protocol for alcohol problems, drug use, and physical and verbal aggression.
+Another study followed a 20-week mindfulness and modification therapy compared to a standard protocol for alcohol problems, drug use, and physical and verbal aggression.
 The study found significant decreases in drug and alcohol use, as well as physical and verbal aggression, following up 2 months after the program.
 (Wupperman, 2015)

-A meta analysis of 10 studies measured the effects of Acceptance and Commitment Therapy (ACT), which involves mindfulness practices, on substance abuse.
+A meta-analysis of 10 studies measured the effects of Acceptance and Commitment Therapy (ACT), which involves mindfulness practices, on substance abuse.
 It compared this to treatments including Cognitive Behavioral Therapy (CBT), medication, 12-step programs, and other treatments.
 A significant effect was found that favored ACT over all other treatments.
 (Lee, 2015)

 Meditation is correlated with reduced relapse rate, anxiety, stress, and greater ability to handle triggering situations.
 It has been shown to have a number of mental, physical, and emotional health benefits.
 It can also calm the mind, improve concentration, patience, and discipline, and improve self-confidence and self-esteem, all of which can support the recovery process.